Napoléon Belcourt

-Napoléon Antoine Belcourt, (September 15, 1860 - August 7, 1932) was a Franco-Ontarian parliamentarian in Canada.
+Napoléon Antoine Belcourt, (September 15, 1860 - August 7, 1932) was a Canadian parliamentarian.

 Biography

 Early life

 Belcourt was born in Toronto to French-Canadian parents, Ferdinand-Napoléon Belcourt and Marie-Anne Clair, and raised in Trois-Rivières, Quebec.
 He studied law at Université Laval, was called to the Quebec bar in 1882 and began his legal practice in Montreal in 1883 before moving to Ottawa in 1884.
 Belcourt was called to the Ontario bar in 1884.
 He joined the law faculty at the University of Ottawa in 1891, and became proprietor of the newspaper Le Temps which supported the Liberal Party of Wilfrid Laurier.
 Belcourt served as clerk of the peace and crown attorney for Carleton County from 1894 to 1896.
 In 1899, he was named Queen's Counsel.

 He was married twice: to Hectorine, the daughter of Senator Joseph Shehyn, in 1889 and to Mary Margaret Haycock in 1903.